 I keep hearing from some of my readers that it’s just too hot to bake, even a good gluten-free pizza!
 In researching how to grill a gluten-free pizza in a cast iron skillet, I came across Man Tested Recipes’ Pizza Dough for Cast Iron Skillet Pizza recipe.
 Though it is not a gluten-free grilled pizza recipe, it provided me with how much yeast to use, so I could skip the Expandex used in my previous gluten free pizza crust recipe.
 In addition, my last recipe was a bit too chewy for my taste.
 So, this time, I added a little more sorghum flour, used less tapioca starch and more potato starch, skipped the agar-agar, and tripled the yeast.
-It came out great!
+It came out great in less than hour!
 I hope you enjoy!

 On a hot day, make grilled gluten free pizza or for those cold winter days, bake it.
 Either way, this pizza crust is wonderful.